 According to Express Scripts, health insurance companies first look at the efficacy of a drug, not necessarily the cost of a drug, when deciding what to cover.

-Health plans usually have committees made up of physicians and pharmacists who review the information that federal regulators used to approve of a drug, in addition to how many other, similar drugs are on the market, before making a final decision.
+Health plans usually have committees made up of physicians and pharmacists who review the information that federal regulators used to approve a drug, in addition to how many other, similar drugs are on the market, before making a final decision.

 All health plans in the United States cover insulin, it just depends on what kind they’re willing to cover.